tbraun96/HyperBuf/README.md

 HyperBuf is about 1.4x faster than BytesMut, and 3.4x faster than std::vec!

-For memory retrieval, instead of spin-waiting and blocking the thread, the system uses an asynchronous model for treating the data internally as any type.
+For memory retrieval, instead of spin-waiting and blocking the thread, the system uses an atomically-backed and asynchronous model that has the capacity to treat the data internally as any arbitrary type.
+This is especially useful for writing a stream of network bytes to a custom Packet type.
+This is Zerocopy on steroids.

 There are three ways to interact with the data, and it is up to the programmer to make the wisest decisions:

-1. Direct treatement of the system as a u8 buffer, or;
+1. Direct treatment of the system as a u8 buffer, or;

 2. Asynchronous casting of type to an immutable yet readable version (via ReadVisitors), or;